Barbara Follett (politician): Personal life

 She is married to Ken Follett and since leaving Parliament she has become CEO of his company, which has offices in Stevenage.
 They own two properties in London, one in Knebworth, a property in Cape Town and a holiday home in Jumby Bay, Antigua.
 She has two daughters, Jann and Kim, a son, Adam, and two stepchildren, Emanuele and Marie-Claire.

 Follett and her husband have been referred to as champagne socialists in the right wing media due to the alleged contrast between their political views and their extravagant lifestyle.
 She is also well known for training Labour Party members on how to handle the media and present themselves, which has been termed "Folletting".
 Follett is a frequent donor to the Labour Party.

-In an interview, Ken Follett said that his character Pauline Green, president of the United States in his 2021 novel, Never, is based in part on Barbara Follett.
+In an interview, Ken Follett said that the character of "Pauline Green", president of the United States in his 2021 novel, Never, is based in part on his wife.